withastro/astro/packages/integrations/sitemap/README.md

 ### entryLimit

 Non-negative `Number` of entries per sitemap file.
 Default value is 45000.
 A sitemap index and multiple sitemaps are created if you have more entries.
-See explanation on [Google](https://developers.google.com/search/docs/advanced/sitemaps/large-sitemaps).
+See explanation about large sitemaps on [Google](https://developers.google.com/search/docs/advanced/sitemaps/large-sitemaps).

 __astro.config.mjs__